feponiel/ignite-courses-vault/ignite-reactjs/projects/project-02/README.md

 npm install
 ```

-After that, you'll be able to run the project on your machine without any problems just running the command above:
+After that, you'll be able to run the project on your machine without any problems just running the command below:

 ```
 npm run dev